• Skip to primary navigation

 Beef kebabs in a plate topped with onion rings and cilantro

-A beef kebabs recipe to make soft as velvet kebabs that will melt in your mouth.
-With just a few choice spices, yoghurt, fried onions and raw papaya, get set to make some foodie magic!
+Beef boti kababs are soft and velvety, and they will simply melt in your mouth.
+With a few choice spices, yogurt, fried onions and raw papaya, get set to make some foodie magic!

 Beef Kebabs

-I have made and eaten all kinds of kebabs, but my favourite by far are these beauties.
-I picked up this beef kebabs recipe from my Dad's sister, Rehana.
+I have made and eaten all kinds of kebabs, but my favourite, by far, are these boti kebabs made on the stovetop.

-Why, you may ask, do I favour this one over others?
+Why, you may ask, do I favour this recipe over others?

-It's very simple.
-I always find myself gravitating towards dishes that are easily made and full of flavour (as you might have discovered by now if you've been elsewhere on this site).
+Very simple.
+I always find myself gravitating towards dishes that are easily made and full of flavour (as you might have discovered by now if you've been elsewhere on the blog).

 This recipe has fairly straightforward steps that even a novice cook can follow.
 It requires a little advance prep, but once you're through that, the kebabs literally just cook themselves.